List of West Indies cricket captains: Test match captains

-The table of results is complete up to the second and final Test match for the West Indies in the 2025-26 West Indian tour of India.
+The table of results is complete up to the second Test match for the West Indies in the 2026 Pakistani tour of the West Indies.
 Where a player has a dagger (†) next to a Test match series in which he captained at least one Test, that denotes that player deputised for the appointed captain or were appointed for a minor proportion in a series.